natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Su-7BMK.md

 ;Arcade battles

 The Su-7BMK can bomb bases, intercept bombers, and fight other fighter planes at the same time.
-With the excellent acceleration of the Su-7, you can easily catch up with the enemy because of the massive and powerful engine with its afterburner.
-However, keep an eye on the fuel: the afterburner burns a ton of fuel when active, so the best would be to fill the fuel tank up to full.
+You can easily catch up with the enemy because of the massive and powerful engine with its afterburner.
+However, keep an eye on the fuel; the afterburner burns a ton of fuel when active, so if you plan on actively using it, it would be to fill the fuel tank up to full.
 The plane also features a ballistic computer and two 30 mm autocannons, with excellent ammo selection, which can rip apart any plane you'll face in battle.
 The Su-7BMK can perform well in a 1-vs-1 scenario, but if it encounters multiple enemy planes, it will have problems (especially if your enemy is equipped with air-to-air missiles).
-The best would be to have a teammate close to you, so you will have some cover if things go wrong.
+The best strategy is to have a teammate close to you, so you will have some cover if things go wrong.

 ;Realistic battles

 Dogfighting is not viable because of the poor turn rate; the enemy can out-turn you quickly and get behind you.
 The Su-7BMK is an interceptor/attacker with a slow roll rate.
 Because of the low ammo capacity of the guns (160 rounds), pilots should apply strict trigger discipline.
 The two 30 mm autocannons are potent and can quickly destroy most planes that the Su-7BMK fights.
-Remember to use short/controlled bursts since the ammo belts are short.
+Remember to use short, controlled bursts since the ammo belts are short.
 Overall, the Su-7BMK should remain an interceptor and a base bomber.
 With its ballistic computer, pilots will obliterate ground targets and bases.

 === Radars ===
 {| class="wikitable" style="text-align:center"